kintone/js-sdk/CONTRIBUTING.md

 - `test`
 - `test:ci`

+### Configure TypeScript Project References

+You have to add the new package into the `references` field in `packages/tsconfig.json`, and dependencies in `kintone/js-sdk` into the `references` field in the package's `tsconfig.json`.
+It also requires to extend `packages/tsconfig-base.json`.

 ## Import a package into `kintone/js-sdk`

 You can import an exsiting package with `lerna import path/to/package`.